Expert Guidance from Start to Submit: Simplifying the College Application Process - One Step at a Time

 Take screenshots of the information you are supplying so you are consistent with your answers across all applications.

-Many of the questions will be repeated, not only other applications, but will also be found on the SSAR or the SPARK.
+Many of the questions will be repeated, not only in other applications, but also found on the STARS or the SPARK.

 Lastly, make sure to check your emails daily!
 You never know when a college may need information or has made a decision.
 Wishing you the best, seniors!